 Florentin – former working-class neighborhood with the city’s largest concentration of Bauhaus architecture.

-Museum of the Jewish Diaspora – located in Tel Aviv University, chronicles the story of the Jewish people of Israel over the last 2,500 years.
+Museum of the Jewish Diaspora – located in Tel Aviv University, this museum chronicles the story of the Jewish people of Israel over the last 2,500 years.

 Rothschild Boulevard – trendy street with a lot of Bauhaus architecture, restaurants and cafés.